elementous/content-randomizer/readme.txt

 == Description ==

 You will be able to add texts, images and display them in a random order.
 For example: You can use it for quote of the day.

+We have a public [GIT repository](https://github.com/elementous/content-randomizer) for this plugin and you're wellcome to contribute your patch.

 = Features =